Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Results

 Since we can obtain the complete transition matrix for these small systems through CELs, one can compute their complete dynamics at an arbitrary temperature for an arbitrarily long time using \req{eq_recursion}.
-Starting with a uniform $\vP_0$, we show the probability $\pg$ of the spin glass and the $3$-Sat instances being in the ground state after $t=10^3$ and $10^5$ iteration steps as a function of $\beta$ in \fig{fig_dynamics}(c) and (d).
-As we can see, for both instances $\pg$ first increases with $\beta$ as expected, but remarkably decreases as $\beta$ further increases; the MCMC simulation results are in good agreement with these theoretical predictions by CELs.
+Starting with a uniform $\vP_0$, we show the probability $\pg$ of the spin glass, and \cut{the ``hard'' and ``easy''} $3$-Sat instances with $\alpha=4$ and $\alpha=1$ being in the ground state after $t=2^{17}$ (blue circles) and $2^{37}$ (red squares) iteration steps as a function of $\beta$ in \fig{fig_dynamics}.
+As we can see in \fig{fig_dynamics}(a) and (b), for both spin glass and \cut{``hard''} $3$-Sat instances with $\alpha=4$, $\pg$ first increases with $\beta$ as expected, but remarkably decreases as $\beta$ further increases; the MCMC simulation results are in good agreement with these theoretical predictions by CELs.
 These results imply that with a random initial condition, the trapping at local minima becomes more significant as temperature decreases below some specific values and it is less likely to locate the ground states within a finite time.
+Such observations have a strong implication on the cooling procedure in physics-inspired optimization algorithms such as simulated annealing.
+In comparison, instead of an optimal non-zero temperature, $\pg$ for the \cut{``easy''} $3$-Sat instance with $\alpha=1$ monotonically increases with $\beta$, i.e. monotonically decreases with temperature, implying a zero temperature maximizes the probability of locating the ground state as expected.